dimensionalpocket/game-input-js/README.md

 * `Numpad5` - B
 * `Numpad6` - C
 * `NumpadEnter` - Start
-* `Numpad+` - Select/Option
+* `NumpadSubtract` - Select/Option

 ## Gamepad Support and Contributions

 This repository stores the default definitions of known gamepads.
 As an open-source repository, it allows contributions from other developers and players that would like to add support to different gaming controllers.

-As of now, gamepad support is not available.
+As of now, gamepad support is not yet available.

 ## Q&A